keithalewis/lac/README.md

 `Lac` _evaluates_ an _input stream_ of white space
 separated string tokens and returns the _required type_.

-If the token type matches the required type then the token is the result of the evaluation.
+It evaluates the input stream until no more tokens are found.

-If the required type is not a string but the token is a string then its _value_ is looked up in the dictionary.
+If the required type is not a string then its _value_ is looked up in the dictionary.
+Values can be any of the standard C integal types, floating point numbers, or pointers.

-If the value is a cif then it
-evaluates the input stream based on the argument types it requires and is called to produce the return type.
+If the value is a `cif` then it evaluates the input stream based on its required argument types and calls the corresponding C function to produce the required type.
+This must match the return value of the function.

+If the value is not a `cif` its type must must match the required type.

 If the value is not found in the dictionary then the string token is parsed based on the required type.

+If a token starts with a backtick character (`'`'`) then it is not looked up in the dictionary and the backtick is removed.
+The required type must be a string.

 ### Tokens